magento/pagebuilder-docs/docs/styling/how-to-override-pagebuilder-styles.md

 ## Override content using CSS Classes

-So far, we've only used ids, attributes, and elements to override Page Builder's CSS.
+So far, we've only used IDs, attributes, and elements to override Page Builder's CSS.
 But you can also use CSS classes to fill the `any additional selector` slot of the pattern.
 To override a content type using one or more custom CSS classes:

 1. Create the CSS selector.